nicoleklausner/thesis_final_draft_code/README.md

 ### Usage

-To use the PandorasBox algorithm for therapist selection, follow these steps:
+To use the Pandora's Box algorithm for therapist selection, follow these steps:
 1. Define the distributions of rewards (`D`) and associated costs (`c`) for each therapist.
 2. Call the `solve_pandoras_box()` function with the distributions and costs as arguments.
 3. The function will return a list of selected therapists along with their rewards.